 Find several visitor centers along with full-service campgrounds and lodging.
 Best explored during the school year due to high temperatures during the summer.

 Water lovers will want to float the Rio Grande Wild and Scenic River.
-Arrange a guided trip through a local outfitter.
+To experince the river, visitors should arrange a guided trip through a local outfitter.

 Located at the bend in West Texas at the border of the U.S. and Mexico.
 Texas Highway 118 and FM 170 enter Big Bend National Park Open 24-hours a day and 365 days year.
 Seven-day pass is $30.